Crispy Oven-Roasted Broccolini

 The other great thing about roasting veggies is that you don’t need to add much.
 Simple is good!
 For a good basic broccolini, start with:

 That’s it!
 You might be tempted to add salt, but pro tip: wait to sprinkle the broccolini with salt after it comes out of the oven.
 Adding salt before actually draws water out of the broccolini while it roasts, and can make it more difficult to get that perfect texture.
 Once I started waiting to add the salt, it was a game-changer — perfect broccolini each and every time!

 Serve with a few lemon wedges, for a pretty look and chance to add one more bright flavor.

 If you want to change up the flavor or add a little more, it’s easy!
 Try experimenting with red pepper flakes, pine nuts, Parmesan cheese, sun-dried tomatoes … and invite me over! 🙂

-If you like this for an easy side dish, you might also enjoy roasted carrots with thyme or roasted asparagus with lemon pepper.
+If you like this for an easy side dish, you might also enjoy roasted carrots with thyme, roasted green beans with garlic, or roasted asparagus with lemon pepper.
 And, while your oven is cranked up, why not roast the tomatoes for this delicious, 20-minute spaghetti recipe?

 If you make this Roasted Broccolini or any other recipe from Nourish and Fete, please rate it and leave a comment below.
 We love hearing from you, and other readers will benefit from your experience!